raspberrypilearning/321-make-mentor-guide/en/step_4.md

 --- /task ---

+The upgrade step also contains an Info card with link to the completed solution.

 ### What next step

 Explore projects end with a **what next** step that has links to the path overview and the next project in the path.

+There is also an embedded version of the next project in that path that creators can interact with.

 **Tip:** You could end your session by looking at this step as a group and building excitment for the next project.